 Board of Directors

 Vicki Lázaro became one of 9 Queen’s biggest cheerleaders in 2009 when she attended Chess Fest at the Hotel Congress.
 Vicki’s initial motivation was to encourage her daughter to play chess by learning how to play together at the free lessons 9 Queens gave at the event.
 What ended up happening was Vicki was so impressed with the organization, from the logo to the people involved, that she began volunteering.
-Today she is the Interim Executive Director and has proudly served as the President of the Board of Directors for 2011-2013.
+Today she is the Interim Treasurer and has proudly served as the President of the Board of Directors for 2011-2013 and Interim Executive Director in 2013.
 Vicki’s background is in executive sales, networking, merchandising and art.
 She has a Fine Arts Bachelor’s Degree in Graphic Design and currently creates one-of-a-kind raku fired ceramic sculptures out of the pottery studio at the Tucson Museum of Art.
 She is a full-time Mom to Max and VargaLuna, both avid chess players and 9 Queens groupies.

 Gina Macaluso is the Family Literacy Services Manager with the Pima County Public Library.
 A librarian with the Pima County Public Library for over 24 years, she has held various positions in adult, children’s and young adult services in small, medium and large libraries and was the former manager of the Columbus Branch Library, Golf Links Branch Library and Outreach Services.
 As member of American Library Association’s Young Adult Library Service Association (YALSA), she served on the Youth Participation Committee, Organization & Bylaws Committee and the Teen Website Advisory Committee.
 She is a current member of the Arizona State Library Association’s Membership Committee, Judy Goddard/Libraries, Ltd. Young Adult Author Award Committee, and AzLA Awards Committee.
 Her passion is helping to make our community a better place and is involved with 9 Queens, MAKE WAY FOR BOOKS, Metropolitan Education Commission, and the Tucson Festival of Books.